tomwhite/8-bit-computer/README.md

 [Reprogramming CPU microcode with an Arduino](https://www.youtube.com/watch?v=JUVt_KYAp-I)

-Run `python microcode.py` and then `hexdump -Cv microcode.bin` to look at it (it should match the video).
+Run `python microcode.py` and then `hexdump -Cv microcode.rom` to look at it (it should match the video).

 Then upload to both "EEPROM" chips in CircuitJS1.
 Also change pin A on the right hand EEPROM to 1.